 The Structure and Responsibilities of the Governing Body

 In a Voluntary Aided School like St. Michael's Bamford, a majority of the governing board is made up of Foundation Governors, who are appointed by the Church with a duty to include maintaining the Church of England character of the school in their overall governance.
 The Vicar or Priest in Charge of a parish is automatically a foundation governor.

 The Voluntary Aided School Governing Board are the employers of the staff.
 Staffing is paid for from the delegated budget under very similar terms and conditions of service to all maintained schools.

 Voluntary Aided Schools are their own admissions authority.
 Annually they must decide on their admission arrangements, and consult other admissions authorities and the Diocesan Director of Education when there are substantial changes.
 However, like all other authorities they are bound by the Admissions Guidance from the Department for Children Schools and Families, which is designed to produce fair and understandable admissions.
 Nevertheless, the Guidance permits Voluntary Aided schools to admit children on the grounds of the parents’ or the children’s’ practice of their faith and the details for this are decided by the Governing Board.

 In addition to termly meetings of the Full Governing Board, committee meeting are held, also termly, to look in greater detail at the various aspects of leading the school.
 These committees are:

 - Curriculum and Pupil Welfare

 There are also committees for admissions, complaints, teacher pay awards and others that meet as needed during the school year.
-Policies reviewed and information considered in committee is then agreed by the full Governing Body.
+Information considered and policies reviewed in committees are then agreed by the full Governing Board.